probablytom/fuzzi-moss-paper/presentation.md

 ::::::::::::: {.columns}
 :::{.column style="width: 60%; text-align: left; float: left; font-size:24pt"}

- * Theatre metaphor: actors, casts, scenes, episodes, directions
+ * Theatre metaphor: actors, casts, scenes, episodes, directions.
  * Actors are threads that:
-     * synchronize on simulation clock ticks
+     * Synchronize on simulation clock ticks.
-     * execute a workflow until a task *cost* is encountered
+     * Execute a workflow until a task *cost* is encountered.
-     * waits for sufficient clock ticks to pass before proceeding
+     * Wait for sufficient clock ticks to pass before proceeding.
- * Tasks are passed as workflow instance method references and arguments
+ * Tasks are passed as workflow instance method references and arguments.
- * Actors can allocate each other tasks
+ * Actors can allocate tasks to each other.

 :::